Table of Contents

-Employees who work with different devices such as laptops, smartphones or tablets are familiar with the problem: The data status is different.
-To ensure that the same data record is available on all computers and that nothing is lost, the files must be synchronized.
+Employees who work with different devices such as laptops, smartphones, or tablets are familiar with the problem of accessing different versions of the same file.
+To ensure that every device contains the same version of the files and that no data gets lost, the files must be kept synchronized.

-DRACOON solves your problem with DRACOON for Windows/Mac.
+DRACOON solves this problem with DRACOON for Windows/Mac.

-Every data exchange is also connected to an infrastructure.
-The files must be physically stored, managed and backed up.
-However, distributed data storage and cloud-like structures shift the focus.
-Where files are located is becoming less important.
+Every transfer of data also involves an infrastructure component.
+After all, the files need to be physically saved, managed, and backed up.
+Distributed data storage and cloud-like structures shift the focus, however.
+Where the files are located is increasingly becoming a secondary concern.

-What matters is how they can best be managed.
-Control, security and integration are just as important as seamless expansion into a hybrid or public cloud – it is just a matter of time before object storage becomes common practice.
+The most important thing is how they can best be managed.
+Control, security, and integration are just as important as seamless expansion into a hybrid or public cloud – it’s only a matter of time before in the future, object storage becomes common practice.